thisisrandy/catan-randomizer/README.md

   _SF_ shipping routes and vice-versa.
 - **Ports & Trade**: The basic trading rate for _EP_ is 3:1, and it remains so here.
-However, all the 2:1 ports are in play, but only in the seas surrounding the _Far Islands_. **BONUS**: Since it is no small feat to build a settlement on the _Far Islands_, players may wish to increase the favorability of trades from these port to 1:1.
+However, all the 2:1 ports are in play, but only in the seas surrounding the _Far Islands_. **VARIATION**: Since it is no small feat to build a settlement on the _Far Islands_, players may wish to increase the favorability of trades from these port to 1:1.
 Make sure to agree beforehand on which rate you wish to use.